 New students will complete the math placement test during OU Passport (summer academic orientation) or by appointment with the admission office (contact us for more info).
 If you are enrolling for the summer term or are a continuing Oglethorpe student, please contact the Academic Success Center to inquire about opportunities for proctoring.

 Can I bring a calculator for the math placement test?

-No, you will not be allowed to bring a calculator into the computer lab.
+No, you will not be allowed to bring a calculator into the proctoring environment.
 If the ACCUPLACER test-writers decided that a calculator would be useful for a particular question, then a calculator icon will appear on your screen, and you may use it only for the related problem.
 The icon will disappear after that problem unless the subsequent question is also approved for calculator use.
 You will be allowed to use scratch paper and a pencil, which Oglethorpe will provide in the computer lab.
 Outside resources are prohibited.